SY05 Injuries to any Person, and Reporting Incidents Involving Other than Employees

 - University Ambulance Service shall submit a de-identified list of incidents occurring at large events to the Risk Management Office.

-- Accidents shall be reported to the Director of Business Services (or at facilities other than a campus, the location manager) or their designated representative using the Risk Management Incident Form.
+- Incidents shall be reported to the Director of Business Services (or at facilities other than a campus, the location manager) or their designated representative.

 For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.
 For questions concerning the Risk Management Incident Form, please contact the Risk Management Office.